Design of a prototype laser-plasma injector for the DESY-II synchrotron: Beamline design

-where $N_b$ is the bunch population, $r_0$ -- classical electron radius, $m_e$ -- electron mass, $\kappa$ -- the curvature of the bending field, and $\sigma_z$ -- the bunch length.
+where $N_b$ is the bunch population, $r_e$ -- classical electron radius, $m_e$ -- electron mass, $\kappa$ -- the curvature of the bending field, and $\sigma_z$ -- the bunch length.
 Due to the steep dependence on $\sigma_z$ it is beneficial to lengthen the bunch before it reaches the first strong dipole of the main chicane.
-This is done in the first chromatic chicane, which stretches the bunch from $\sigma_z = 2~\upmu$m to $\sigma_z \sim 30~\upmu$m, making the CSR negligible.
+This is done in the first chromatic chicane, which stretches the bunch from $\sigma_z = 2~\upmu$m to $\sigma_z \sim 30~\upmu$m, making the CSR in the main chicane negligible.